Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Work in Progress
 ----------------

-Consider :term:`Particl Marketplace` as an ever-ongoing development to become even better, more convenient, and bigger.
-New functionalities will find its way into the product by people's demand to make sure the marketplace serves the people best.
+:term:`Particl Marketplace` is an ever-ongoing work in progress.
+Every day, we put our hearts into making it better, easier to use, and more accessible.
+We are working on exciting projects and features to help the Particl ecosystem thrive, and new features constantly make their ways on the platform.

 .. note::

-	Follow us on Twitter, Reddit, or register for our newsletter to stay in the loop about what's coming next.
+	Visit our blog `Particl News <https//particl.news/>`_, follow us on `Twitter <https://twitter.com/particlproject>`_, `Reddit <https://reddit.com/r/particl>`_, or register to our newsletter to stay in the loop about what's coming next.

 ----

 **Almost there**

 Phew!
-Now you have quite an understanding of the :term:`Particl Marketplace`.
-In the next chapter, you can have a look at all of its funtions at once.
+You've made it this far!
+By now, you have quite a good understanding of the :term:`Particl Marketplace`.
+In the next section, you'll have a deeper look into all of its components.

-Perhaps you want to skip that part and install it right away?
-Just head over to the :ref:`Installation Guides`.
+But perhaps you want to skip that part and install it right away?
+Then just head over to the :ref:`Installation Guides`.

 ----